What Is The Best Bedside Commode Cleaner ?

 One of the major problems with any sort of bedside commode in a room where a person sleeps is going to be the odors, and these are easily absorbed by all different materials around the room, and need to be removed.

-To help control these smells you can do all of the following –
+To help control these smells, you can do all the following –

 - spray any curtains with Lysol, OdoBan, or Dettol to remove any odors – same rules for spraying as above